Chapter 8 My Award

 On 11 May 1995, the arbitrator handed down his award.
 He found in my favour on a number of instances, but these were based only on old fault reports; he didn’t address the ongoing problems which I had constantly advised him of and which he was obliged by the terms of Austel’s COT Cases Report to address.
 The award seemed to presuppose that I no longer had any problems with my phone service and that all had been addressed and made up to standard.
 How he could have come to this conclusion is incomprehensible to me.

 The award gave me little over ten per cent of my claim.
-After I had taken into account all the expenses I accumulated just to bring the phone problems to the attention of Austel and the Senate and submit my claim to the arbitrator, I was left with about four per cent.
+After I had taken into account all the expenses I accumulated just to bring the phone problems to the attention of Austel and the Senate and submitting my claim to the arbitrator, I was left with about four per cent.

 I am not allowed to speak of the amount of the award, but there are things I can mention.
 In his award, the arbitrator said he ‘had to take into account the decrease in tourism’ in my area as one of the factors possibly contributing to lost business at the camp.
-This was outrageous; he was trying to explain my business losses in terms of a decrease in tourism when all the objective evidence was pointing to an increase in tourism in my area.
+This was outrageous; he was trying to explain my business losses in terms of a decrease in tourism, when all the objective evidence was pointing to an increase in tourism in my area.

-Even the FHCA Report recorded an increase in the number of tourists visiting the Portland region (from 1,396,000 in 1991/92 to 1,565,000 in 1993/94).
+Even the FHCA Report recorded an increase in numbers of tourists visiting the Portland region (from 1,396,000 in 1991/92 to 1,565,000 in 1993/94).
 This increase (which I referred to in my claim documents) was supported by figures supplied by the Department of Conservation and the Environment and by the Victorian Tourism Domestic Monitor.
 So on what conceivable grounds had the arbitrator decided there had been a decrease in tourism in the area?

 Speaking of the FHCA Report, the losses as calculated were taken on board.
 The arbitrator made his award based on those faulty calculations.